 In our contemporary social and business world, where online networking happens before in-person introductions, the new business handshake has evolved to the professional profile and professional headshot photography image.
-That is the first thing people will see when searching for the product you sell, or service and expertise that you provide.
+That is the first thing people will see when searching for the product you sell, or the service and expertise that you provide.

-When you are reading articles, visiting magazines or checking out different companies on LinkedIn, have you ever seen a very bad profile picture?
+When you are reading articles, visiting magazines, or checking out different companies on LinkedIn, have you ever seen a very bad profile picture?
 Maybe there was something in the background that was distracting, or unprofessional.
 Perhaps the image quality was poor, or grainy?
 What do you think about profile headshots that look stretched and distorted, or too small for the frame?

 Whether we like it or not, we are constantly evaluated based on the personal branding image that we build in our business and career lives.
 Professional headshot photography matters, and it is an investment in your own personal branding.

 Learn how to organize a headshot photography session, and how more than one profile image (including outdoor headshots) can help you differentiate yourself among peers and create a strong favorable impression for recruiting organizations.